-Update: Just to be clear, this article is meant to make you chuckle and in no way intends to dismiss or disregard the mainstay of food production.
-After all, our lives depend on food, the farmers, and those that dedicate their lives to insuring that we have enough to eat.
+Note: Just to be clear, this article is meant to make you chuckle and in no way intends to dismiss or disregard the mainstay of food production.
+After all, our lives depend on food, the farmers, and those that dedicate their lives to ensuring we have enough to eat.

 And so it was at a cocktail party that a man asked me, “How can I learn about agriculture?”
 It was a sincere question.
 He’s a business-manager type as well as a prepper.
 He’s concerned about the future.
 The next day I emailed him a list of books: